-MOST has vast experience in executing end-to-end mainframe and iSeries related projects.
-Whether the projects are conversion, migration or application maintenance, MOST's project methodology and its' supporting tools form the foundation for executing all phases of the project.
+MOST has vast experience in executing end-to-end modernization projects.
+Whether the projects are replatforming or refactoring, or application maintenance, MOST's project methodology, and its' supporting tools form the foundation for executing all phases of the project.

 The following are common to all projects:

 Modernization projects are of a technical nature requiring strong technical management.
-At MOST project managers have a combination of both management and technical skills allowing them to get involved in all aspects of the project.
+At MOST, project managers have a combination of both management and technical skills allowing them to get involved in all aspects of the project.
 MOST project managers have experience working directly with the customers or sub-contracting to a preferred System Integrator.

 Phased delivery reduces project risk.
 During the assessment MOST evaluates with the customer the option of phased delivery depending on business needs and technical feasibility.
-Phased delivery may require co-existence between the components that have been converted and those that are yet to be converted.
+Phased delivery may require co-existence between the components that have been refactored and those that are yet to be refactored.
 MOST has the experience and the technical knowhow to support such phasing in order to reduce risk.